1.5 years full time or

 - Master of Teaching or Bachelor of Teaching (Graduate entry) in ESL/EALD, English or LOTE.

 Articulation with UTS courses

-(C11254) Graduate Certificate in Applied Linguistics and TESOL, (C06116) Graduate Diploma in Applied Linguistics and TESOL and (C04305) Master of Applied Linguistics and TESOL are part of an articulated program.
-These three courses all function as entry and exit points for students.
+This course is part of an articulated program made up of the Master of Applied Linguistics and TESOL, the Graduate Diploma in Applied Linguistics and TESOL (C06116), and the Graduate Certificate in Applied Linguistics and TESOL (C11254).
+Each course functions as entry and exit points for students.

 Scholarships, prizes and awards

 For Education students